-Rangita has a Doctorate in Law (S.J.D.) from Harvard Law School and was a Teaching Fellow with the European Law Research Institute at Harvard Law School, a Research Fellow with the Women and Public Policy Program at the Kennedy School of Government, Harvard University and a Visiting Fellow at Harvard Law School’s Human Rights Program.
-She was a Fulbright Specialist with the Asian University of Women, a Distinguished Visiting Lecturer at Wellesley College, Faculty at the Albright Institute and a Visiting Scholar at Wellesley Centers for Women, and an Honorary Professor of China Women’s University.
-She has received several awards for her work on women’s human rights.
+Rangita has a Doctorate in Law (S.J.D.) from Harvard Law School and was a Teaching Fellow with the European Law Research Institute at Harvard Law School, a Research Fellow with the Women and Public Policy Program at the Kennedy School of Government, Harvard University and currently a Visiting Fellow at the Harvard Law School, Human Rights Program.
+She was a Fulbright Specialist with the Asian University of Women, a Distinguished Visiting Lecturer at Wellesley College, Faculty at the Albright Institute and a Visiting Scholar at Wellesley Centers for Women, a Salzburg Global Fellow and an Honorary Professor of China Women’s University.
+She has received many recognitions for her work on women’s human rights.
 Most recently she was recognized by Harvard Law School as an Honoree on Women’s International Day, March 2015.
 She serves on several Boards including the Massachusetts General Hospital Center for Law, Brain and Behavior at Harvard University and is a trustee of the Harpswell Foundation.

 Lauren E. Owens